Equity Release Pitfalls

 7. No more loans with your house as security

-8. Less market value of your home
+8. Lower market value of your home

 9. Borrowing when you’re younger